gbowne1/ProgrammerNotes/about-manifest-json.md

 The manifest.json file affects web app performance by providing important metadata and configuration settings that help browsers and platforms understand and interact with the application, and by enabling the app to behave like a native app when installed on the user's device, which can improve user engagement and performance

-Having a manifest.json file available to browsers on your website or web page, even if it's not an app or a Progressive Web App (PWA), can have an impact on SEO and performance.
-Search engines consider PWAs and websites with manifest.json files more favorably, which can lead to improved SEO.
-Additionally, using a manifest.json file can enhance user experience by allowing the website to be installed as a PWA, providing an immersive and engaging experience for users.
+Having a `manifest.json` file available to browsers on your website or web page, even if it's not an app or a Progressive Web App (PWA), can have an impact on SEO and performance.
+Search engines consider PWAs and websites with `manifest.json` files more favorably, which can lead to improved SEO.
+Additionally, using a `manifest.json` file can enhance user experience by allowing the website to be installed as a PWA, providing an immersive and engaging experience for users.
 It can also lead to increased user engagement and improved performance, as PWAs can cache website data and work offline, reducing the need to download data from the server repeatedly

-Therefore, while not strictly required for a traditional website, having a manifest.json file can still have positive effects on SEO and user experience
+Therefore, while not strictly required for a traditional website, having a manifest.json file can still have positive effects on SEO and user experience.

+In Firefox, once the browser loads the page, if it locates a `manifest.json` file, you can open the browser console and click on the `Application` tab and click on Manifest.
+This section will display the properties you have set in the `manifest.json` file.